Clyde0513/Lab-Reports-For-4AL/README.md

 #To run the final project code

-import the necessary files:
-1.) numpy
-2.) matplotlib
-3.) scipy
-4.) download the jupyter extension on vscode
+import the necessary files: numpy, matplotlib, scipy, and download the jupyter extension on vscode

 NOTE: make sure you put all the txt files the same directory as the final python file